skmamillapalli/k8s/python-redis-webapp/README.md

-Application:
+Application
 ===============
--> A simple web app that displays access count, count maintained in redis cache, -> Comprises two micro services, app and redis service.
+- A simple web app that displays access count, count maintained in redis cache,
+- Comprises two micro services, app and redis service.
--> Service Discovery happens with kuberentes DNS, web service can access redis via service name.
+- Service Discovery happens with kuberentes DNS, web service can access redis via service name.

-Deployment:
+## Deployment
--> Deployed on minikube(single node cluster) with hyperkit(hypervisor/xhyve) driver.
+- Deployed on minikube(single node cluster) with hyperkit(hypervisor/xhyve) driver.
--> Cluster has one node which acts as master and worker node.
+- Cluster has one node which acts as master and worker node.

-Observations:
+Observations
 ================
 Networking
 ---------------
--> container process running as pods can access host ports, host serices via host ip.
+- container process running as pods can access host ports, host serices via host ip.
--> Without creating service, to test process on a pod, get into pod and do a curl to localhost
+- Without creating service, to test process on a pod, get into pod and do a curl to localhost
     ex: kubectl exec web-app -it /bin/bash
         curl localhost:5000/ping
--> A NodePort service also creates a clusterIP service by default.
+- A NodePort service also creates a clusterIP service by default.
 NodePort is used for external access and clusterIP is used for access withing cluster.
 So there are three ways to access a service

     1) Within pod, if its service running on pod, localhost:containerPort.